royamit1/KNN-Classifier-Server/README.md

 ## Implementation
-We will use a design pattern called `Command`, where each command in our program has its own class of type Command.
-The `Command` class is abstract and can define anything relevant to all commands in our system, in particular an abstract execute function for activation.
-This function will have to be implemented by all the successors, in our case - the various commands in the program.
-In addition to each command there is a description string.
-Further to what is said in the project description section, the CLI object holds a vector that contains all the commands, and a `DefaultIO` object.
-We would like to disconnect the dependency between the command and the input/output source.
-For this we defined the abstract type `DefaultIO` whose successors will have to implement the read and write methods in their own way.
-That way, we can enter different implementations of DefaultIO at runtime to the Command.
-Note that this implementation is also open to expansion.
-Because if we want, for example, to read and write to files, then we can add an implementation to `DefaultIO`.
-That way all the commands will not have to change and will work exactly the same.
+#### Program Design and Workflow
+We've implemented a Command design pattern for our program, where each command corresponds to a class inheriting from the abstract Command class.
+This allows us to maintain a clear structure for our system.
+The Command class itself is abstract and contains shared properties, primarily an abstract execute function responsible for executing specific command actions.
+Each specific command in our program implements this function based on its functionality.
+Furthermore, each command is associated with a description string.

+#### Dependency Separation
+In addition to what's covered in the project description, the CLI (Command Line Interface) object contains a vector that holds all the commands and a DefaultIO object.
+To achieve a modular design and to separate the dependency between the command and the input/output source, we've defined an abstract type named DefaultIO.
+Its successors are required to implement the read and write methods, allowing us to input different implementations of DefaultIO at runtime for the Command.
+This design facilitates expansion; for instance, if we decide to read and write to files, we can add an implementation to DefaultIO without altering the commands.

+#### CLI and Interaction
-We used the `CLI` class to separation between the initiator of the command (invoker) and the one who is going to be enabled (receiver).
-All communication between the server and the client will take place using the TCP protocol.
+The CLI class serves as a bridge between the command initiator (invoker) and the entity being executed (receiver).
+All communication between the server and the client occurs using the TCP protocol.

-When a client connects to the server, the server will send the client a menu of the server's functions:
-we used an array of `Command`, went through each `Command` and printed its description.
-When the user selects the i-th   command, we will go to the i-th position in the array of commands, and call its execute function. this command
-in turn, will continue the interaction with the user as needed.
+When a client connects to the server, the server transmits a menu of available functions to the client.
+We've employed an array of Command objects to achieve this.
+The server iterates through each Command, displaying its description.
+When a user selects a particular command, we navigate to the corresponding position in the array of commands and call its execute function.
+This command then proceeds to interact with the user as needed.

-1. The user will be given the option to type a path to his local csv file on the computer,
-and after pressing enter the client will send the contents of the file to the server.
-If the classified or unclassified vectors have different lengths, an error message will be received.
-In addition, if the path of the file is invalid, the message `invalid input` will be printed.
-Otherwise, the server will send back the message `Upload complete` to the client.
-2. The server will send the current classifier parameter values, which is the K parameter value and the current distance meter.
-The user can leave the parameters unchanged by pressing `enter`, otherwise, the user can enter new values separated by space (according to the regular format).
-Any input that does not meet the given format will receive an error message according to the error itself.
-3. The server will run the algorithm of classification on the CSV files uploaded earlier.
-If no files have been uploaded yet, the message `please upload data.` will be printed.
-4. The server will return the list of classifications, and it will be printed on the screen.
-If no files have been uploaded yet, or if the files have not been classified yet, an appropriate error message will be printed.
-5. The user will enter a path to create the file locally and there the client will save the results.
-If no files have been uploaded yet, or if the files have not been classified yet, an appropriate error message will be printed.
+#### File Upload and Classification
+Users are provided with the option to input a path to a local CSV file on their computers.
+Upon pressing enter, the client sends the file's contents to the server.
+If the lengths of classified and unclassified vectors differ, an error message is received.
+Similarly, an invalid path yields an "invalid input" message.
+Conversely, the server responds with "Upload complete" upon successful file transfer.

+The server transmits the current classifier parameter values (K and distance metric) to the user.
+Users can maintain the parameters by pressing enter or input new values separated by space.
+If the format is incorrect, the system prompts an appropriate error message.
+The server executes the classification algorithm on the uploaded CSV files.
+If no files have been uploaded yet, "please upload data" is displayed.

+#### Classification and Result Handling
+Upon classification, the server sends back a list of classifications, which is displayed on the screen.
+If files haven't been uploaded or classified, appropriate error messages are shown.
+Users enter a local file path to save results.
+Similar to previous cases, if no files have been uploaded or classified, relevant error messages are displayed.

+#### Parallelism for Seamless Interaction
-In order for the client to be able to send commands at the same time as receiving data from the server, we used parallelism.
-In this way, the client can always send additional messages to the server and does not depend on the server's work rate.
+To allow clients to send commands simultaneously while receiving data from the server, we've implemented parallelism.
+This empowers clients to send additional messages to the server regardless of its processing rate.

-8. The interaction between the server and the client will end.
+#### Continuous Interaction

-It's important to say that after each command (except for option 8), the main menu will appear immediately and the user will be able to send additional commands.
+It's important to note that after executing each command (excluding option 8, which exits), the main menu promptly reappears, enabling users to send further commands.
+The server continuously handles connections and interactions without closing after each connection.
-The server, in this case, continues to the next connection (the server does not close).

 ### Authors
 - [Roy Amit](https://github.com/royamit1)